PerfectlyNormal/texrack/README.md

 If you are dealing with software incapable of proper status codes (looking at you, Flash), you can pass `always_200=1` and it'll respond with 200 OK even though we should really respond with a 5xx.

+### Caching
+Generated images are cached by default, so we don't have to shell out to pdflatex and imagemagick all the time.
+Configure `cache_dir` to store the files somewhere safe, otherwise a tempdir is created and used.

+The application sends ETags for each generated image.